 Please complete the adoption application.
 Upon approval, we will then put you in touch with the foster home of your interest.
 Adoptions are finalized with the signing of an adoption contract, payment of an adoption fee, and best of all, bringing kitty home!
 You can also fill out an application at Baltimore Pet Shoppe (4532 Baltimore Ave.), for the Project MEOW Adoptions Coordinator to pick up and review.
-For cats older than five months, the adoption fee is $50.
-For cats younger than five months, the adoption fee is $100 for one, or $150 for two.
+For cats older than six months, the adoption fee is $65.
+For kittens younger than six months, the adoption fee is $108 for one, or $162 for two.

 Our Adoption Policies

 - You must be 18 or older to adopt.
 If you are under 18, please have a parent or guardian submit the application on your behalf.

 - All cats must be kept indoors upon adoption.
 In special circumstances, we may waive this requirement on a case-by-case basis.

 - We do not adopt to any home that will de-claw an animal.
 De-clawing is cruel and unnecessary.